dylan-jasper/my-reads/README.md

 This application was built with this [starter template](https://github.com/udacity/reactnd-project-myreads-starter) and is part of Udacity's Front End Web Developer Nanodegree curriculum.

+In this project, React is utilized to create components to manage the user interface.
+The goal of the project is to create a virtual bookcase to store books and track what you're reading.
+Using the provided Books API, you can search for books and add them to a bookshelf.
+[React Router](https://github.com/ReactTraining/react-router) was used to dynamically render pages.

 ## :zap: Quickstart

 1. Clone the repo